bgnatowski/Data-Analyzer-by-Bartosz-Gnatowski/README.md

 * Drag and drop csv files to the list to import.
 * Data can be previewed in a separate window by clicking the right mouse button in the menu and then "open in new window"
 * The ability to save to ".csv" in a different format of representation of numbers (scientific, floating point) via the "save as..." button in the data preview menu.

+Fixes in a future version to be corrected (does not affect overall functionality):
+* mixing series colors when switching between charts
+* when there is more than one empty series list in the wizard (X axis tab), the chart is created only after selecting a series in each of them.

 ## License